 Medical Device King, the importer Dr. Elsawy bought his cancer medication from, was shuttered in 2014 by the U.S. Justice Department.
 The company was responsible for a 2013 Health Care Provider Alert by the FDA after counterfeit versions of the cancer medication Altuzan turned up amongst their supplies.

-Medical Device King specialized in cold-chain oncology medication, and sold more than $17 million worth of misbranded and counterfeit cancer drugs to U.S. doctors before it’s owner, William Scully, was arrested.
-Scully was sentenced to 5 years in prison after being convicted on 64 charges that ranged from conspiracy, to violations of the Food, Drug & Cosmetic Act, mail fraud, and wire fraud, as noted by the Department of Justice (DOJ).
-On December 13, 2017, however, the U.S. Court of Appeals for the Second Circuit vacated William Scully’s conviction because a lower court “declined to allow Scully to introduce evidence at his 2015 trial showing he sought legal advice about importing drugs with foreign labels from one of his lawyers.”
-The judge remanded the case back to a lower court, where the Scully will be retried.
+Medical Device King specialized in cold-chain oncology medication, and sold more than $17 million worth of misbranded and counterfeit cancer drugs to U.S. doctors before its owner, William Scully, was arrested.
+Scully was sentenced to five years in prison after being convicted on 64 charges that ranged from conspiracy, to violations of the Food, Drug & Cosmetic Act, mail fraud, and wire fraud, as noted by the Department of Justice (DOJ).
+On December 13, 2017, however, the U.S. Court of Appeals for the Second Circuit vacated William Scully's conviction because a lower court "declined to allow Scully to introduce evidence at his 2015 trial showing he sought legal advice about importing drugs with foreign labels from one of his lawyers."
+Ultimately, there was no second trial: Scully pleaded guilty to one charge of introducing misbranded drugs into interstate commerce, and received a sentence of 32 months.
+An August 17, 2016 forfeiture order of $889,875 remained the same.

 Spencer E. Morrison, Special Agent in Charge, FDA Office of Criminal Investigations’ Kansas City Field Office was quoted in North Iowa Today: “U.S. consumers and patients rely on the FDA to ensure that the medicines they take are safe and effective; the public’s health is at risk when unapproved, misbranded or counterfeit drugs enter the marketplace.
 We will continue to direct our efforts to protecting the public’s health.”